ben-web/NC-News-Back-End/README.md

 As an example, make a GET request to [http://localhost:3000/api/articles](http://localhost:3000/api/articles).
 You may do this in your browser or by using an API Development Environment such as [Postman](https://www.getpostman.com/).

-The _/api/articles_ endpoint will return a JSON array of article objects:
+The _/api/articles_ endpoint will return a JSON array of article objects in this format:

 ```JSON
 {